JetBrains/teamcity-documentation/topics/https-server-settings.md

 ## Additional Information

+### HTTPS Settings Location

+If you have incorrectly configured HTTPS, you may be unable to log in or experience other issues that prevent you from rolling back these changes.
+In this case you can manually edit the **https-settings.xml** configuration file located under the `[data_directory](teamcity-data-directory.md)/config/_https` folder of a server/node machine.

+### Strict Transport Security

 If the HTTPS access is enabled, TeamCity adds the [Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) (HSTS) header with one-year validity.
 As a result, your browser starts enforcing the HTTPS protocol and prevents you from accessing HTTP resources hosted on the same domain.

 This behavior is intentional and cannot be disabled.
 If you need to access internal resources via HTTP URLs, consider moving these resources behind a proxy and configuring HTTPS access for them.
 As a workaround, you can also manually remove HSTS settings in your browser when you need to visit an HTTP URL.